 After leaving university I set up a non-profit that looked to lessen the impact hospitals had in the disposal of medical equipment while serving the most vulnerable.
 Hospitals in the United States discard more than $6 billion worth of medical equipment and supplies while the World Health Organization estimates that 1 billion people globally are without adequate heath care (2003).
 The non-profit I set up was to serve as a conduit for the collection and redistribution of medical equipment and supplies around the world.
 This meant that those organisations that cared for the most exposed would have access to resources and donating hospitals now had an excellent marketing piece and an alternative to a landfill.
 I was excited to make an opportunity from this waste and create a positive alternative.

-Working with the Corporate Leaders Group on Climate Change has been absolutely fantastic.
-The group is creating a political space for a new message on climate change as a catalyst for innovation, prosperity and growth.
+Working with the Corporate Leaders Group has been absolutely fantastic.
+The Group is creating a political space for a new message on climate change as a catalyst for innovation, prosperity and growth.
 Operating through statements, compendiums, policy documents, summits, roundtables, communiqués and high level political meetings the CLG focuses not only on their own backyard but also pushes for a larger international framework demonstrating what is possible and that a transition to a low carbon economy will increase not decrease competitiveness, growth and employment .
 I am proud to be a part of something that is working to create a better and sustainable future.
 I am challenged and encouraged by all the enthusiasm and hard work of my colleagues.
 I am thrilled to sit down to a different desk every morning as the work is challenging but with those challenges comes unbelievable opportunity for business and communities.

 Peter Willis (second right) and the BSP faculty